incidentalhq/incidental/README.md

 # Incidental is an open-source incident management platform

-- [x] ChapOps: Declare and manage your incidents all within your Slack workspace
+- [x] ChatOps: Declare and manage your incidents all within your Slack workspace
 - [x] Web UI: Easy to use web interface to manage your incidents
 - [ ] Custom fields
 - [ ] Custom workflows